Apply to start a chapter

 A: Our licenses are one year long and in most cases we offer hosts the opportunity to renew their agreement each year.

-Q: What happens if I’m an organizer and I’d like to pass on the role to someone else?
+Q: What happens if I’m a host and I’d like to pass on the role to someone else?

-A: We have an exit process setup for our organizers.
-You will have the option to nominate someone who you heavily endorse to be the next organizer (they will have to complete an abridged application).
+A: We have an exit process setup for our hosts.
+You will have the option to nominate someone who you heavily endorse to be the next host (they will have to complete an abridged application).
 Otherwise, headquarters will open public applications for the chapter.

 Request an application